react-navigation/react-navigation.github.io/versioned_docs/version-7.x/testing.md

 </TabItem>
 </Tabs>

-We simulate user’s button press by `FireEvent` and call `expect` to check if rendered content is correct.
+We press button by `FireEvent` to navigate to settings screen and call `expect` to check if rendered content is correct.

 ### Example 2

-Navigate to another tab caused by tab bar button press.
+Navigate to settings screen by tab bar button press.

-Navigator:

 <Tabs groupId="example" queryString="example">
 <TabItem value="static" label="Static" default>